July 11, 2025

-Excess nutrient pollutants are the primary cause of poor lake water quality, including toxic algal blooms, excessive weed growth and decreased clarity.
-More than 30% of the lake’s nutrient pollutants (phosphorous and nitrogen) originate from our septic systems.
+Excess nutrient pollutants are the primary cause of poor lake water quality connected to such problems as toxic algal blooms, excessive weed growth, beach closures and decreased clarity.
+This spring alone, RBL beaches were closed by the County’s Department of Health four times for excessive fecal coliform.
+An estimated 40% of the lake’s nutrient pollutants (phosphorus and nitrogen) originate from our septic systems.

 Ideally, appropriate soil for a septic field will have 18 inches of loamy topsoil; unfortunately, there is virtually no land in the RBL district that fits that description.
 Even if older septic fields were originally functioning well, by now the soil’s binding capacity for phosphorous is saturated and it is leaking into the lake.
-Making matters worse, at least half of RBL lakefront homes don’t have fields - they were built with seepage pits or cesspools.
+Making matters worse, many RBL lakefront homes don’t have fields - they were built with seepage pits or cesspools.

 In 2016, the Town of Putnam Valley passed a law mandating that all homes in the Roaring Brook Lake District pump out their septic tanks every five years.
 Starting in 2017, district residents saw septic trucks winding their way around the lake multiple times a week.
 Our Lake Manager, A.J.
 Reyes, was impressed by the positive impact of that surge of septic pumping on the quality of our lake.